ynmanware/my-react-app/README.md

 > At this point, you can have everything in travis.yml except deploy tag and test the travis integration

-### create elasticbeanstalk application from AWS console
+### create Elastic Beanstalk application from AWS console
 **Select**

     - create environment